-Author, Speaker, Safety Advocate
+Speaker, Author, Safety Advocate

 Chesley B. “Sully” Sullenberger, III has been dedicated to the pursuit of safety for his entire adult life.
 While he is best known for serving as Captain during what has been called the “Miracle on the Hudson,” Sullenberger is a safety expert, speaker, and author.
 He currently serves on the U.S. Department of Transportation’s Advisory Committee for Automation in Transportation.
 He still flies privately.

-Upon graduation from the Academy, Sullenberger served as a fighter pilot for the United States Air Force from 1975 to 1980.
+Sullenberger served as a fighter pilot for the United States Air Force.
 He advanced to become a flight leader and a training officer, attaining the rank of captain.
 During his active duty, he was stationed in North America and Europe.
-After serving in the Air Force, Sullenberger became an airline pilot with Pacific Southwest Airlines, later acquired by US Airways, until his retirement from commercial flying in March 2010.
+After serving in the Air Force, in February 1980 Sullenberger became an airline pilot with Pacific Southwest Airlines, later acquired by US Airways, until his retirement from commercial flying in March 2010.

 Prior to gaining worldwide attention, Sullenberger was an active and ardent safety advocate throughout his four-decade-long career.
-He was selected to perform accident investigation duties for the United States Air Force, and served as an Air Line Pilots Association (ALPA) representative during a National Transportation Safety Board investigation.
+He was selected to perform accident investigation duties for the United States Air Force, and served as an Air Line Pilots Association (ALPA) representative during a National Transportation Safety Board accident investigation.
 Additionally, Sullenberger served as a Local Air Safety Chairman for ALPA, and was a member of one of their national technical committees, where he contributed to the creation of a Federal Aviation Administration Advisory Circular.
-He was also instrumental in developing and implementing the Crew Resource Management course used by US Airways, and he has taught the course to hundreds of other airline crewmembers.
+He was also instrumental in developing and implementing the Crew Resource Management course used by US Airways, and he taught the course to hundreds of other airline crewmembers.

 After logging more than 20,000 hours of flight time Sullenberger became internationally renowned on January 15, 2009 when he and his crew safely guided US Airways Flight 1549 to an emergency water landing in New York City’s frigid Hudson River.
 The Airbus A320's two engines had lost thrust following a bird strike.
 Sullenberger and his crew received international acclaim for their actions that day, including the passage of a Congressional resolution recognizing their bravery.
 Sullenberger was ranked second in TIME's "Top 100 Most Influential Heroes and Icons of 2009” and was awarded the French Legion of Honour.